uajah474/Self-Chat/README.md

 * Message Displays in the chat box from _you_ or _friend_
 * Each message switch turns between you and friend.
 * to retype, switch back turn by clicking _switch_ or sending a message on an empty input field.

-**FEATURES**

-* It is easy to use and understand
-* It's fun
-* It lets you create imaginary conversation between you and a friend.
-* works on mobile browser

-**Warning**

-If you rename any file or change the location of any file that is in the extracted SelfChat folder, it will no longer make effects in the selfchat.html page

 **Demerit**